About smart meters

-A major upgrade of Victoria’s electricity infrastructure means all households and small businesses in Melbourne and throughout the state are scheduled to have their existing meter upgraded with a new digital Smart Meter.
-Smart Meters present new opportunities that are not possible with existing meters.
+A major upgrade of Victoria’s electricity infrastructure means that all households and small businesses in Melbourne and throughout the state are scheduled to have their existing meter upgraded to a new smart meter.
+The use of smart meters is now providing benefits that are not available with the accumulation meters.

-Smart Meters empower customers to make choices about how much energy they use by providing accurate real-time information about electricity consumption.
+Smart meters provide data that enable customers to make choices about how much energy they use by allowing them to access accurate real-time information about their electricity consumption.

-Unlike the old metering technology they replace, Smart Meters are two-way, digital communication systems that record electricity usage every 30 minutes and can automatically send this data to electricity suppliers.
-This will virtually bring an end to estimated quarterly bills and manual meter readings.
+Unlike the old meters they replace, smart meters are up to date two-way, digital communication systems that record electricity usage every 30 minutes and automatically send this data to a customer’s electricity distributor, virtually bringing an end to estimated bills and manual meter readings.

-Taking up the option of new flexible electricity pricing, connecting or disconnecting electricity, switching to a new electricity retailer or feeding electricity back in to the grid from roof-top solar panels, are all cheaper and easier with a Smart Meter.
-You no longer need to wait for your next scheduled meter reading when switching electricity companies, making services like this quicker and cheaper.
-For example, when a customer moves house the charge for meter reading will be reduced from around $25 to approximately $5 with Smart Meters.
+Taking up the option of new flexible electricity pricing, connecting or disconnecting electricity, switching to a new electricity retailer or feeding electricity back in to the grid from roof-top solar panels, are cheaper and easier with a smart meter.
+Customers no longer need to wait for their next scheduled meter reading when switching electricity companies, making services like this quicker and cheaper.
+For example, when a customer moves house, the charge for meter reading reduces from around $25 to approximately $5 with smart meters.

-Smart Meters measure and record (at 30 minute intervals) how much electricity a household or business is using.
-There are different Smart Meter models, but the basic functions are the same.
+Smart meters measure and record how much electricity a household or business is using at 30 minute intervals.
+There are different smart meter models, but the basic functions are the same.

-Smart Meters communicate meter readings directly to electricity distributors, eliminating the need for someone to come out and read your meter – whether that is for each quarterly bill, to change your electricity retailer or to reconnect power when you move house.
+Smart meters communicate meter readings directly to electricity distributors, eliminating the need for someone to come out and read meters – whether that is required for each bill, to change electricity retailers or to reconnect power when customers move house.
 Not only does this reduce fees, but electricity bills will also be more accurate – virtually eliminating estimated bills.

 Customer access to accurate information

-Using a web portal or an in-home display connected to their Smart Meter, householders and businesses are be able to access accurate and more detailed information about their electricity use.
+Using a web portal or an in-home display connected to their smart meter, householders and businesses are able to access accurate and detailed information about their electricity use.
 This information is helping consumers identify ways to save electricity, thereby reducing their energy costs.
 It also helps consumers to compare electricity pricing offers from competing providers to make sure they are getting the best deal.
 More information on this price comparison can be accessed on the Switch On website.

 Locating blackouts and restoring power

-These outage alerts can speed up power reconnection because the source of the problem can be pinpointed instantly.
-Repair crews can be allocated in a priority manner and repairs can begin sooner.
+These outage alerts can speed up power reconnection because the source of the problem can be pinpointed instantly, allowing repair crews to be prioritised appropriately and repairs to begin sooner.

 Communicating with customers

-Power companies can use Smart Meter technology to help keep the public informed quickly and more accurately.
+Electricity companies can use smart meter technology to help keep the public informed quickly and more accurately.
 For example, they can better advise the public about the precise locations of power outages resulting from storms and bushfires.

-Digital Smart Meters are rolled out by Victoria’s five electricity distributors – CitiPower, Powercor, Jemena, United Energy and SP AusNet – which own and manage the poles and wires that deliver power to homes and businesses across Melbourne and throughout the state.
+Smart meters are installed by Victoria’s five electricity distributors – CitiPower, Jemena, Powercor, SP AusNet and United Energy – which own and manage the poles and wires that deliver power to homes and businesses across Melbourne and throughout the state.

-Electricity meters are the property of the distribution businesses.
-As such, the businesses are allowed to replace their equipment, and there is an obligation on a property owner to provide reasonable access to their property for this to occur.
+Electricity meters have always been the property of the electricity distributors, who are therefore allowed to replace their equipment.
+Property owners are obliged to provide reasonable access to their property for this to occur.

-If a smart meter has not yet been installed at your premises, your distributor will contact you prior to the installation of a Smart Meter, advising of a time period in which they will visit your property.
-You do not need to be present for the installation of the meter but should you wish to make special arrangements please contact the distributor (or its nominated service provider) on the phone number provided in their letter.
+If a smart meter has not yet been installed at your premises, your distributor will contact you prior to its installation to let you know the time period during which their meter installer will visit your property.
+You do not need to be present for the installation of the meter, but should you wish to make special arrangements please contact the distributor (or their nominated service provider) on the phone number provided in their letter.

-To find out who your distributor is, visit the Energy and Resources website or phone the Customer Service Centre on 136 186.
+To find out who your electricity distributor is, visit the Government’s Energy and Resources website or phone the Customer Service Centre on 136 186.

 Why electricity meters need an upgrade

-With growing energy demand and rising electricity prices, there is a need to give consumers greater control over their energy consumption.
-New Smart Meter technology provides real-time information to customers, through devices such as in-home displays and web portals, and half-hourly data to electricity distributors – who then pass that information on to the customer’s electricity retailer.
+With rising electricity prices, there is a need to give consumers greater control over their energy consumption.
+New smart meter technology provides real-time information to customers through devices such as in-home displays and web portals, and provide half-hourly consumption data to electricity distributors – who then pass that information on to the customer’s electricity retailer.